 - Drug price negotiations: Under this provision, the Act requires CMS to negotiate maximum prices for brand-name drugs that do not have other generic equivalents and that account for the greatest Medicare spending.
-CMS must negotiate the price of 10 drugs in 2026, 15 drugs in 2027 and 2028, and 20 drugs in 2029 and later. - Prescription drug inflation rebates: Beginning in 2023, IRA-2022 requires drug manufacturers to issue rebates to the CMS for brand-name drugs without generic equivalents that cost \$100 or more per year per individual, and for which prices increase faster than inflation. - Medicare Part "D" improvements and maximum out-of-pocket caps: Beginning in 2024, the Act eliminates beneficiary cost-sharing above the annual out-of-pocket spending threshold, as well as expanding eligibility for the Part D Low-Income subsidy.
+CMS must negotiate the price of 10 drugs in 2026, 15 drugs in 2027 and 2028, and 20 drugs in 2029 and later. - Medicare Part D improvements and maximum out-of-pocket caps: Beginning in 2023, the Act eliminated beneficiary cost-sharing above the annual out-of-pocket spending threshold (for "Catastrophic" Coverage), as well as expanding eligibility for the Part D low-income subsidy.
 For the period 2024-2029, the new law limits Part D premium increases to no more than 6% per year.
-In 2025, the Act caps the annual out-of-pocket spending threshold at \$2,000, (with annual adjustments thereafter), as well as creating a program under which drug manufacturers provide discounts to beneficiaries who have incurred costs above the annual deductible.
-Additionally in 2025, the new law establishes a process through which certain beneficiaries may have their out-of-pocket monthly costs capped and paid in monthly installments.

-• Other miscellaneous changes: Beginning in 2023, IRA-2022 eliminates any costsharing for recommended adult vaccines, thus making them free of cost.
-In addition, the bill caps cost-sharing for a month's supply of covered insulin products at (1) for 2023 through 2025, \$35; and (2) beginning in 2026, \$35, 25% of the government's negotiated price, or 25% of the plan's negotiated price, whichever is less.
+In 2025, the Act caps an enrollee's personal annual out-of-pocket spending at \$2,000 per year, (with annual adjustments thereafter) as well as creating a program under which drug manufacturers provide discounts to enrollees who have incurred costs above the annual deductible.
+Additionally in 2025, the new law establishes a process through which certain beneficiaries can have their personal out-of-pocket monthly costs capped and paid in even monthly installments. - Other miscellaneous changes: Also beginning in 2023, IRA-2022 eliminated any costsharing for recommended adult vaccines, thus making them free of cost.
+In addition, the bill capped cost-sharing for a month's supply of covered insulin products at (1) for 2023 through 2025, \$35; and (2) beginning in 2026, \$35, 25% of the government's negotiated price, or 25% of the plan's negotiated price, whichever is less.